Robert Maxwell

-Early in his life, Maxwell escaped from Nazi occupation in his native country, joined the Czechoslovak Army in exile during World War II and was decorated after active service in the British Army.
+Of Jewish descent, he escaped the Nazi occupation of his native Czechoslovakia and joined the Czechoslovak Army in exile during World War II.
+He was decorated after active service in the British Army.
 In subsequent years he worked in publishing, building up Pergamon Press to a major academic publisher.
-After six years as a Labour MP during the 1960s, Maxwell again put all his energy into business, successively buying the British Printing Corporation, Mirror Group Newspapers and Macmillan Publishers, among other publishing companies.
+After six years as a Labour Member of Parliament (MP) during the 1960s, Maxwell again put all his energy into business, successively buying the British Printing Corporation, Mirror Group Newspapers and Macmillan Inc., among other publishing companies.

-Maxwell led a flamboyant lifestyle, living in Headington Hill Hall in Oxford, from which he often flew in his helicopter, or sailing in his luxury yacht, the Lady Ghislaine.
-He was litigious and often embroiled in controversy.
-In 1989, Maxwell had to sell successful businesses, including Pergamon Press, to cover some of his debts.
+Maxwell led a flamboyant lifestyle, living in Headington Hill Hall in Oxford, from which he often flew in his helicopter, or sailing on his luxury yacht, the Lady Ghislaine, named after his daughter, the socialite and latterly convicted sex trafficker Ghislaine Maxwell.
+Maxwell was litigious and often embroiled in controversy.
+In 1989, he had to sell successful businesses, including Pergamon Press, to cover some of his debts.
 In 1991, his body was discovered floating in the Atlantic Ocean, having apparently fallen overboard from his yacht.
-He was buried in Jerusalem.
+He was buried on Jerusalem's Mount of Olives in what has been described as a state funeral, attended by much of the Israeli political establishment, including the President, Prime Minister, and six serving and former heads of intelligence.

 Maxwell's death triggered the collapse of his publishing empire as banks called in loans.
-His sons briefly attempted to keep the business together, but failed as the news emerged that the elder Maxwell had stolen hundreds of millions of pounds from his own companies' pension funds.
+His sons briefly attempted to keep the business together, but failed as the news emerged that the elder Maxwell had embezzled hundreds of millions of pounds from his own companies' pension funds.
 The Maxwell companies applied for bankruptcy protection in 1992.
-After his death, huge discrepancies in his companies' finances were revealed, including his fraudulent misappropriation of the Mirror Group pension fund.
+After Maxwell's death, large discrepancies in his companies' finances were revealed, including his fraudulent misappropriation of the Mirror Group pension fund.